Photoproduction of fully charmed tetraquark at electron-ion colliders

-An unexpected discovery of the $X(6900)$ resonance in di-$J/\psi$ invariant mass spectrum by \texttt{LHCb} collaboration in 2020~\cite{Aaij:2020fnh}, later confirmed by both \texttt{ATLAS} and \texttt{CMS} Collaborations~\cite{ATLAS:2023bft,CMS:2023owd}, has triggered a flurry of intensive theoretical investigation on the property of the close relatives of quarkonium which are comprised of four heavy quarks.
-Although there are several alternative interpretations such as charmonia molecules or hybrid, it is most natural to regard the $X(6900)$ resonance as a strong candidate for the compact $T_{4c}$ state.
-As a matter of fact, investigations on the fully-heavy tetraquark states date back to the 1970s~\cite{Iwasaki:1976cn,Chao:1980dv,Ader:1981db}, long before the discovery of the $X(6900)$.
-The predictions of mass spectra and decay properties of fully-heavy tetraquarks have been pursued through various phenomenological models, including quark potential models \cite{Becchi:2020uvq, Lu:2020cns, liu:2020eha, Karliner:2020dta, Zhao:2020nwy, Zhao:2020cfi, Giron:2020wpx, Ke:2021iyh, Gordillo:2020sgc, Jin:2020jfc, Mutuk:2022nkw, Wang:2022yes}, QCD sum rules \cite{Chen:2020xwe, Wang:2020ols, Yang:2020wkh, Wan:2020fsk, Zhang:2020xtb} and effective field theories~\cite{Sang:2023ncm,2311.01498}.
-In contrast, the investigation on the production mechanism of fully-heavy tetraquarks is mainly based on color evaporation models and duality relations \cite{Karliner:2016zzc, Berezhnoy:2011xy, Berezhnoy:2011xn, Becchi:2020mjz, Becchi:2020uvq, Maciula:2020wri, Carvalho:2015nqf, Goncalves:2021ytq}.
+An unexpected discovery of the $X(6900)$ resonance in the di-$J/\psi$ invariant mass spectrum by the \texttt{LHCb} collaboration in 2020~\cite{Aaij:2020fnh}, later confirmed by both the \texttt{ATLAS} and \texttt{CMS} Collaborations~\cite{ATLAS:2023bft,CMS:2023owd}, has triggered a flurry of intensive theoretical investigation on the properties of the close relatives of quarkonium which are composed of four heavy quarks.
+Although there are several alternative interpretations such as charmonia molecules or hybrids, it is most natural to regard the $X(6900)$ resonance as a strong candidate for the compact $T_{4c}$ state.
+As a matter of fact, investigations of the fully heavy tetraquark states date back to the 1970s~\cite{Iwasaki:1976cn,Chao:1980dv,Ader:1981db}, long before the discovery of the $X(6900)$.
+The predictions of mass spectra and decay properties of fully heavy tetraquarks have been pursued through various phenomenological models, including quark potential models \cite{Becchi:2020uvq, Lu:2020cns, liu:2020eha, Karliner:2020dta, Zhao:2020nwy, Zhao:2020cfi, Giron:2020wpx, Ke:2021iyh, Gordillo:2020sgc, Jin:2020jfc, Mutuk:2022nkw, Wang:2022yes}, QCD sum rules \cite{Chen:2020xwe, Wang:2020ols, Yang:2020wkh, Wan:2020fsk, Zhang:2020xtb} and effective field theories~\cite{Sang:2023ncm,2311.01498}.
+In contrast, the investigation on the production mechanism of fully heavy tetraquarks is mainly based on color evaporation models and duality relations \cite{Karliner:2016zzc, Berezhnoy:2011xy, Berezhnoy:2011xn, Becchi:2020mjz, Becchi:2020uvq, Maciula:2020wri, Carvalho:2015nqf, Goncalves:2021ytq}.